benkeen/mycomap-batch-data/README.md

 ## Mycomap Batch Data

-This is a helper script to generate and download CSV of any iNat user who's contributed to the BC Mycoma project.
+This is a tool to allow any BC Mycomap contributor generate a CSV file for the batch of submissions.

+TODO:

+- run check on every observation
+- add query param to override voucher number format check